CDQ publishes four types of content:

 - Secondary-level headings = Left-aligned, bold with initial capitals (Example Secondary-Level Heading)

-- Tertiary-level headings = Left-aligned, italics with initial capitals on first word of heading only (Example tertiary-level heading)
+- Third-level headings = Left-aligned, italics with initial capitals on first word of heading only (Example tertiary-level heading)

 - Integrate visual elements into the pages/text of the related manuscript for initial review.
 (Authors of manuscripts accepted for publication will submit image files separately for layout, and receive additional formatting guidelines for visuals upon notice of acceptance.)